Vocabulary Dropout for Curriculum Diversity in LLM Co-Evolution: Results

-At 8B, the pattern differs.
-Stronger masking consistently improves performance, and both single-phase variants surpass the baseline, suggesting that the 8B model has sufficient redundancy in its token representations to absorb the constraint without degrading output quality.
-Gen-only slightly edges train-only at both scales, but the combination outperforms either alone at 8B.
-The phase ranking (gen $\geq$ train) is consistent across scales, and what differs is whether the model has enough capacity to absorb VD75 at all.
-Embedding-level analysis of these phase ablations (\Cref{app:embedding_ablations}, \Cref{tab:question_diversity}) confirms that gen-only contributes the larger share of diversity, but the combination sustains the strongest growth across iterations.
+At 8B the pattern flips.
+Stronger masking consistently improves performance, both single-phase variants surpass the baseline (42.2 and 41.8 vs.\ 39.4), and the model absorbs the full mask with no loss in output quality.
+Gen-only edges train-only here too, and the combination outperforms either alone.
+What separates the scales is whether the model has enough capacity to absorb VD75 at all.
+Embedding-level analysis of these phase ablations (\S\ref{app:embedding_ablations}, \Cref{tab:question_diversity}) confirms that gen-only contributes the larger share of diversity, but the combination sustains the strongest growth across iterations.